 10-13 week dating scans

-Between 10-13 weeks you will receive a Dating Scan which establishes your due date.
+Between 8-14 weeks you will receive a dating scan which establishes your due date.
 During this scan, the sonographer will use gel on your stomach to move a hand-held transducer device over your skin to view an image of your baby.

 What to expect at your 20 week scan

 Apart from the above, the ultrasound will be very similar to your first scan.
-The only thing to remember is that you need to have a full bladder again, so it can act like a balloon to push your uterus up to help you and the sonographer see how your baby is doing!
+The only thing to remember is that you need to have a full bladder for both scans, so it can act like a balloon to push your uterus up to help you and the sonographer see how your baby is doing!